jplusplus/detective.io/docs/start-your-investigation.rst

     * - through
       - string
       - This rule specifies the model used to describe a relationship.

+    * - search_terms
+      - array of strings
+      - This rule allows to define terms used to search this field.

     * - is_oembed
       - boolean